supern64/HidePlayers/README.md

 ```
 /hideplayers - Toggle rendering players.
+/hideplayers mode [WHITELIST/RADIUS] - Set filtering mode.

+- For WHITELIST mode (specific players)
 /hideplayers add - Add a username to the whitelist.
 /hideplayers remove - Remove a username from the whitelist.
-/hideplayers list - Displays the whitelist.
+/hideplayers list - Display the whitelist.

+- For RADIUS mode (players in a radius)
+TBD
 ```

 ## Other Stuff Used